Liberty, at last and forever

 Preamble

-This Constitution is designed to apply to any State or political community, for the purpose of creating a liberist confederation.
-It represents a possible implementation of the principles of liberism, although not the only one.
+This Constitution is designed to be applied to any State or political community, with the aim of creating a liberist confederation.
+It represents one possible implementation of the principles of liberism, though not the only one.

-- Every person has the right that no one shall infringe upon their life, liberty or property.
+1. Every person has the right that no one commits aggression against their life, liberty, or property.

-- Every person has the right that whoever causes illegitimate harm to their life, liberty or property shall provide just compensation.
+2. Every person has the right that anyone who commits aggression against their life, liberty, or property provides them with just compensation.

-- Every person has the right to repel, in a proportional and immediate manner, any illegitimate aggression against their life, liberty or property.
+3. Every person has the right to repel, in a proportional and immediate manner, any aggression against their life, liberty, or property.

 Article 2 — The Right to Life